AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

 Contributing to OpenImageIO
 ===========================

+> NOTE: This is the proposed post-ASWF-move version of CONTRIBUTING.
+After the
+> project is legally transferred and moved to the new repo, this file will
+> replace the one at the project root.
+>
+> TO DO:
+>
+> - [X] Update the mail list sign-up page after the mail list moves.
+> - [ ] Update the repo URL
+> - [ ] Double check the security and info email addresses.
+>

 Code contributions to OpenImageIO are always welcome, and [nearly 200 people](https://github.com/OpenImageIO/oiio/blob/master/CREDITS.md) have done so over the years.
 Please review this document to get a briefing on our